gernsdorfer/ngrx-lite/apps/doc-app/docs/api/store.md

 # Store

-The Store is a wrapper on the [ngrx Component Store](https://ngrx.io/guide/component-store)
+The Store is a wrapper on the [ngrx Component Store](https://ngrx.io/guide/component-store).
+You have the exact same API with some extra Stuff.
+The extra Stuff you can find below.

 ## `state$`